jnurmine/Zenburn/readme.md

 Find me at kim at [this github username] dot com.

-= In This Repo =
+h2.
+In This Repo

-- *ports* - Themes and scheme files are organised within subfolders by the parent app they're designed for
-- *colours* contains html tables, excel files, palettes for design apps etc with hex and rgb colour codes.
+**ports** - Themes and scheme files are organised within subfolders by the parent app they're designed for **colours** contains html tables, excel files, palettes for design apps etc with hex and rgb colour codes.
 This includes dumps of the old wikipedia tables describing the scheme, etc.
-- *zenburn-vim* - original Vim scheme.
+**zenburn-vim** - original Vim scheme.
 Seemed polite to keep it at the top level.

-- If good repos already exist, I have not cloned them in to this one: I don't understand submodules and so on.
+If good repos already exist, I have not cloned them in to this one: I don't understand submodules and so on.
 I'd love some *help* with this.
 TODO - lern git.

-- For some gists and smaller files, I've pulled down local copies
+For some gists and smaller files, I've pulled down local copies

-- Files just availabile as downloads from other sites have been archived here.
+Files just availabile as downloads from other sites have been archived here.

-- Instructions or original blog posts are generally saved as a text file in the relevant folder.
+Instructions or original blog posts are generally saved as a text file in the relevant folder.

-- Links to the original files, posts etc are archived below.
+Links to the original files, posts etc are archived below.
 I'm not interested in nicking credit, just in filing things nicely...

-= The Original Zenburn Files =
+h2.
+The Original Zenburn Files

   - http://slinky.imukuppi.org/zenburnpage/ *OFFICIAL ZENBURN PAGE*
   - https://github.com/jnurmine/Zenburn	VIM theme Github Repo - this repo is a fork of that one.